Vampouille/superboucle/readme.md

 ## Contact

-Feel free to send an email to superboucle@nura.eu if you have any questions, remarks or if you find a bug.
+Feel free to send an email to superboucle@nura.eu if you have any questions, remarks.
+If you find a bug create an issue here : https://github.com/Vampouille/superboucle/issues/new

 ## Midi devices